rhains/hol_test/README.md

 2. **Trust Center \+ Cortex Code "Begin Remediation"** (GA) — AI-guided, conversational remediation directly inside Snowsight
 3. **Trust Center finding lifecycle management** (GA) — mute, evidence, comments for compliance audit trails

+Note: If you have not run the CIS and Threat Intelligence packages, now is the right time to enable and run them.

 You'll play Bob (acting on behalf of CISO Maya) as the lab attendee throughout this module.
 No persona switching needed — Trust Center is an admin-level activity.

 ---